NREL/EnergyPlus/design/FY2019/Interzone Air Wall NFP and Design.md

      - Add discussion of internal view factors
      - Add discussion of interior solar distribution
      - Add options to discuss for simple airflow
+ - Final Revision June 10, 2019
+     - Change *MRTSurface* to *IRTSurface* for Radiant Exchange Method
+     - Add more discussion of output variables

 ## Table of Contents ##